 - Can my unit be accredited if an external person supports our decontamination team?

-- Is it okay to use Infacol through the biopsy channel in an Endogator pump?
+- Can Infacol be used through the biopsy channel in an Endogator pump?

 - Does JAG have any guidance on centralised decontamination?

 - In the event of decontamination equipment being out of service for a number of days.
 Do the centres where endoscopes are sent for reprocessing need to be JAG Accredited?

 - Our plan is to move to a pass through washer and the vacuum pack system, is this sufficient to fulfil JAG criteria or do we still need a drying cabinet?

 - Should the 3 hour rule be taken from the disinfection time of the scope or from the time the scope is removed from the AER?

 - Can Tristel wipes be used to clean nasoendoscopes?